unitymakesus/rtporg/wp-content/plugins/wp-fastest-cache/readme.txt

 5. Leverage browser caching - Reduce page load times for repeat visitors
 6. Combine CSS - Reduce number of HTTP round-trips by combining multiple CSS resources into one
 7. Combine JS
+8. Disable Emoji - You can remove the emoji inline css and wp-emoji-release.min.js

 <h4>Supported languages: </h4>